drhsqlite/fossil-mirror/www/fossil-is-not-relational.md

 can be modified via SQL.
 The truth, however, is *far stranger than that.*

-This presentation introduces, at a relatively high level:
+This document introduces, at a relatively high level:

 1) The underlying enduring and immutable data format, which is independent of any specific storage engine.